ranjith-sp-0310/plant-monitoring-iot/README.md

    ```

 4. **Configure Your API Key**:
-   - Obtain an API key from OpenWeather and update it in the code where specified.
+   - Obtain an API key from OpenMeteo and update it in the code where specified.

 5. **Connect the Sensors**:
    - Set up the sensors with the ESP32 as per your wiring diagram.